sr-gi/bolt13/13-watchtowers.md

  - Watchtower server discovery.

-For the rest of this document we will use server/tower and client/Lightning node indistingushly.
+For the rest of this document we will use server/tower and client/Lightning node indistinguishably.

 ## Table of Contents
 * [Watchtower discovery](#watchtower-discovery)